Raywa10/Portfolio-Website/README.md

 # Raywa Singh - Personal Portfolio

 A high-performance personal portfolio built to showcase my work as a CTO, Full-Stack Engineer, and GTM Lead.
-Designed and engineered from scratch — no templates, no component libraries, no shortcuts.

 ---

 ## Tech Stack